-Table2: Distribution of patients according to age group and PAP smear findings.
+Table 2: Distribution of patients according to age group and PAP smear findings.

-3: According to presents the distribution of patients by their religious.
+Distribution of patients by their religion.

-In the study of total number of positive cases, among Christian patients, 7 tested positive ( 4.66%) , while 15 Hindu patients tested positive ( 10% ).
-Among total number of negative, In the Christian group, 15 patients tested negative (10%).
+In the study of the total number of positive cases, among Christian patients, 7 tested positive ( 4.66%), while 15 Hindu patients tested positive ( 10%).
+Among the total number of negative, in the Christian group, 15 patients tested negative (10%).
 Among Hindus, 44 patients tested negative (29.33%), and there were 3 negative cases among Islamic patients (2%).
-Total number of Inflammatory Smears, Christian patients had 8 cases of inflammatory smears (5.33%), while hindu patients had the highest number of such cases at 51 (34%).
+Total number of Inflammatory Smears, Christian patients had 8 cases of inflammatory smears (5.33%), while Hindu patients had the highest number of such cases at 51 (34%).
 In the Islamic group, there were 7 cases of inflammatory smears(4.66%).
 There were a total of 22 positive cases, 62 negative cases, and 66 cases with inflammatory smears among all the patients, accounting for100% of the study population.
-A P-value 0.103> 0.05 corresponding to a chi-square test indicates that there is no significant association between religion of patients and result of the diagnosis.
+A P-value of 0.103> 0.05, corresponding to a chi-square test, indicates that there is no significant association between the religion of patients and the result of the diagnosis.